 Prices in this article are current as of April 2026.
 Framer updates its plans periodically — always check the official Framer pricing page for the latest numbers.

 Framer's free plan is genuinely generous.
-You get full access to the editor, 1,000 pages, and 10 CMS collections.
-You can build a complete site and publish it on a Framer subdomain (yoursite.framer.website) without paying anything.
+You get full access to the editor and can build a complete site and publish it on a Framer subdomain (yoursite.framer.website) without paying anything.

 The catch: no custom domain, and a "Made in Framer" badge on your site.
 Fine for testing, not for a real business.

 The entry point for a live site on your own domain.
-You get a free .com domain included, 30 pages, and 1 CMS collection.
+You get a free .com domain included, 30 pages, 1 CMS collection, 1,000 CMS items, and 10 GB bandwidth.

 The limitation that catches people off guard: one CMS collection.
 If your site needs a blog and a portfolio — that's already two collections.
 You'll outgrow Basic immediately and need Pro instead.